deepakkum21/Docker/kubernetes.md

 ## Steps to install kubeadmin (https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 1. First, you must have multiple systems or virtual machines created for configuring a cluster.
 Once the systems are created, designate one as master and others as worker nodes.

 2. The next step is to `install a container runtime` on the hosts.
 We will be using Docker, so we must install Docker on all the nodes.

 3. The next step is to i`nstall kubeadmin tool on all the nodes`.
 The kubeadmin tool helps us bootstrap the kubernetes solution by installing and configuring all the required components in the right nodes.

+    1.  **Have unique HOSTNAME for each node and master**

+        - edit hostname file in `/etc/hostname`
+        - also edit in `/etc/hosts`

+    2.  add a static ip adapter like `Host only`

+    3. Now **add a ip**

+        - edit file `/etc/network/interfaces`
+        - add following cmd

+                 auto nameofAdapterWhcihWasCreated(enp0s8)
+                 iface nameofAdapterWhcihWasCreated(enp0s8) inet static
+                       address 192.168.56.2(witin the range of the adapter) netmask 255.255.255.0

 4. The next step is to `initialize the Master server`.
 During this process all the` required components are installed` and configured on the master server.
 That way we can start the cluster level configurations from the master server.

 5. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
 A normal network connectivity between the systems is not SUFFICIENT for this.
 Kubernetes requires a `special network between the master and worker nodes which is called as a` **`POD network`**.

 6.  last step is to join the worker nodes to the master node.